jbcodeforce/shift_left_utils/docs/command.md

 * `report-table-cross-products`: Report the list of tables that are...
 * `list-tables-with-one-child`: Report the list of tables that have...
 * `list-modified-files`: Get the list of files modified in the...
+* `update-tables-version`: Update the table version for the given file
 * `init-integration-tests`: Initialize integration test structure for...
 * `run-integration-tests`: Run integration tests for a given sink table.
 * `delete-integration-tests`: Delete all integration test artifacts...